icco/ruby-sinatra-heroku-talk/script.md

 You cannot install new gems using this environment, but the heroku and sinatra gems have been pre-installed.

+If you want to be able to install new gems, do the following (requires approx 100MB free space on your profile)

+    cd $HOME
+    cp -R /home/mgius/.rvm .
+    echo '[[ -s "$HOME/.rvm/scripts/rvm" ]] && . "$HOME/.rvm/scripts/rvm"' >> ~/.bashrc
+    source ~/.bashrc

 ## Moving on
 Alright we've got everything installed.
     mkdir test-project